wetbadger/Bookolab/README.md

 1. Make sure a postgres service is running.

+See the [postgres docs](https://www.postgresql.org/docs/) on how to do this.

-2. Generate a private and public key in src/main/resources
+2. Navigate to src/main/resources  and generate a private and public key

 ```Plaintext
 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -out private.key